 Introduction to Filters in Photoshop

 Adobe Photoshop is a special type of editing software, which works with raster images.
-It is one of the media software, which was developed by Adobe Inc. Presently it is maintained by Adobe Systems and they included it in the package of Creative Cloud app.
+It is one of the media software developed by Adobe Inc. Presently, Adobe Systems maintain it, and they included it in the package of Creative Cloud app.
 We have many different types of editing tools in Photoshop software.
 Filters are one of them, which helps in making a special type of texture, patterns, and many other things without using any other editing tools.
 The filter has its own identity in this software.
 So here in this article, we will discuss the features and works of Filters in Adobe Photoshop Software.

 How to Use Filters in Photoshop?